MAZI2/Temporal-difference-learning-in-Spiking-networks/dipl_theme.md

 - poglej clanke, ki si jih navedel v DS sem 2
 - associative memory that the physicist John Hopfield discovered in 1982.
 The Hopfield network

 - multiple neuron actor critic and imperfect error?
+Set up actual working example of single layer first
 - is hebbian true in case of weight decrease biologically?

+- compare the models of learning rules ... what do they actually differ in and what do I want to use
 - Connect steps.
 Isolate also notes on paper
 - Paste here the chapters and connect them with actual TODO